Leothi/Google_Play_app_review_scrapper/README.md

 ### Prerequisites

 * All requirements installed;
-* Google Chrome webdriver on path.
+* Google Chrome or Firefox webdriver on path.

 ### Installing